 This month the City of Flagstaff pledged an initial investment in the Flagstaff preschool expansion three-year pilot project, as part of their budget allocation for fiscal year 2020.

 City Council allocated $70,000 toward the first year of implementation for the project.
-This investment was matched by the Coconino County Board of Supervisors which allocated $35,000 for this current fiscal year and another $35,000 for fiscal year 2020.
+This investment was matched by the Coconino County Board of Supervisors which allocated $35,000 for fiscal year 2020.

 The Wharton Foundation followed suit and granted $150,000 over the three-year pilot.

 “The Wharton Foundation Board was impressed by the significant investment from the City and County and the strength of the coalition that has been built under the umbrella of LAUNCH Flagstaff,” said Scott Pettitt, President of the Wharton Foundation.
 “This bolstered our confidence in making this investment in high-quality early childhood education for Flagstaff.”

 Pettitt has also committed to lead the conversation with other local foundations for additional investment.

 The partners have set a goal to generate at least 50% of the $2 million total project budget locally, with the remaining investment sought from regional and national investors.